ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

          chmod 755 get.sh
          ./get.sh 20191224 12

-If the file is gfs3 not gfs4, user must line new file to the old file name.
+If the file is a gfs3 file not a gfs4 file, the user must link the new file to the old file name.
 For example,

      .. code-block:: console